Skip to main content

 Today we ingest from public sources only.
 No scraping behind logins, no buying of paid feeds.
 The list grows over time:

-Status-page incidents, security disclosures, M&A news feeds, and Crunchbase signals are on the roadmap.
+Status-page incidents and exec-departure signals are on the roadmap.

 When you get an alert